European-Unified-ID/EUID-docs/README.md

 ### Guiding Principles

-- **First-Party Relationships:** EUID allows advertisers to easily activate their first-party data on publishers across the open internet.
+- **First-Party Relationships:** EUID enables advertisers to easily activate their first-party data on publishers across the open internet.

 - **Non-Proprietary (Universal) Standard:** EUID is accessible to all [participants](#participants) in the advertising ecosystem who abide by the code of conduct.
 No individual company controls access.